twashing/bkell/README.md

     - can only have 1 owner
     - can have many users
     - can have many books
+    - can't delete a group. instead delete its owner

   - **User**
     - belongs to at least 1 group
     - can belong to many groups
     - must own at least one group
     - cannot update fields of another user
+    - deleting a user also deletes the owned group (& bookkeeping data)

   - **Book**
     - 1 book can have many accounts
     - 1 book should have only 1 journal